Types and reasons of adaptation of the living organisms

-The adaptation is a moderation of a living organisms behaviour, body structure, or organs biological functions to become more adapted to the environmental conditions which it lives in.
+Adaptation is a moderation of a living organism’s behaviour, body structure, or organ biological functions to become more adapted to the environmental conditions in which it lives in.

-There are many environments where the living organisms live, and they cope with the environment changes such as climate change, food diversity and the existence of the water.
+There are many environments where living organisms live, and they cope with environmental changes such as climate change, food diversity, and the existence of water.

 The types of adaptation

-The types of the adaptation are the structural (anatomical) adaptation, the functional adaptation and the behavioural adaptation.
+The types of adaptation are structural (anatomical) adaptation, functional adaptation, and behavioural adaptation.

-The functional adaptation is an adaptation of some organs, and tissues to do a specific function.
-Secreting of sweat in humans in case of high temperature and secreting of poison in the snakes are examples of the functional adaptation.
+Functional adaptation is an adaptation of some organs, and tissues to do a specific function.
+Secreting of sweat in humans in case of high temperature and secreting of poison in snakes are examples of functional adaptation.

-The behavioural adaptation is an adaptation in the activity of some animals in the different times of the daylight.
+Behavioural adaptation is an adaptation in the activity of some animals at different times of the daylight.

 The most important reasons for adaptation are to get food and to escape from their enemies in dangerous situations, through the motion way.